fsalomon/ring2sip/README.md

 This project allows you to forward Ring Doorbell calls to SIP and vice versa.
 It has been tested with the [Ring Video Doorbell 4](https://ring.com/support/products/doorbells/video-doorbell-4) and Asterisk PBX.

 # Why?
-The Ring App works fine for families, but not for businesses: Ring doesn't support SSO.
-Off-duty staff shouldn't be bothered with business Ring Calls.
+The Ring App works fine for families, but not for businesses:
+- Ring doesn't support SSO.
+- Off-duty staff shouldn't be bothered with business Ring Calls.
+- My PBX has so many features that can be useful for a Doorbell as well: routing/hunt groups, time-based announcements and more.

 ## Features